 What makes this particular concept so frowned upon by merchants is the fact that these funds can be held indefinitely while your case is being processed and investigated.

-Even if a portion of your funds is being withheld, you can still process new transactions.
-However, that’s not the case if your processor decides to put a freeze on your account.
+Even if a portion of your funds is being withheld, you can still continue credit card processing.
+However, that’s not the case if your credit card processor decides to put a freeze on your account.
 If you have an ecommerce business, this can be a massive setback because it limits you to accepting only cash or PayPal while a processing freeze is in place.

 Termination is a pretty simple yet quite scary concept, because if your MID gets terminated – you’re not getting it back, it’s for life.
 If the industry determines that you’re a high-risk seller, you ought to find a premium processor and pay extra in order to reduce the risk of being put on the TMF.